Understand the basic concepts of Oracle Data Mining.

 Prepare and transform unstructured text data for data mining.

-Oracle Data Mining interprets
+Oracle Data Mining for SQL interprets

 CLOB columns and long